Managing Finances in Times of Crisis

-As millions of people shelter in place to prevent the spread of the coronavirus (COVID-19), we are reminded of the importance of being prepared, not only for the short term but also for the weeks and months following a natural disaster.
+As millions of people sheltered in place to prevent the spread of the coronavirus (COVID-19), we were reminded of the importance of being prepared, not only for the short term but also for the weeks and months following a natural disaster.

 While we can’t prevent hurricanes, wildfires, and other potential threats, we can make plans to help buffer any financial crisis they may bring.
 It’s never too soon to start crafting a financial plan, which is one of the critical elements of a disaster-preparedness blueprint.

-“Running away from a natural disaster to a safe haven physically can be quite different than running away from one financially,” says Dr. Bob Castaneda, a global senior finance executive and program director for Walden University’s BS and MS in Accounting and MS in Finance degree programs.
+“Running away from a natural disaster to a safe haven physically can be quite different than running away from one financially,” says Dr. Bob Castaneda, a global senior finance executive and Walden University program director.
 “Natural disasters can take both an emotional and physical toll on anyone experiencing the event.
 Anticipating and planning for a natural disaster can help to remove the emotions from decision-making.”

 What can individuals do to prepare financially for a crisis such as an earthquake, flood, wildfire, pandemic, or hurricane?
 First, if evacuating your home may be a possibility, Dr. Castaneda offered the following suggestions:

 - Set up an emergency fund in a bank or other safe location until you need to withdraw the funds.
 Depending on family size, have about $60 to $70 per day for each family member in an emergency fund for about a week’s worth of needs.
 Accumulate the funds over time in a separate savings account so that you can access the cash as needed.